 Sopa seca, or “dry soup,” is a common course in traditional Mexican meals, is not really a soup at all, though making it does start with a broth that is then entirely cooked away.
 Often, fideo (a type of fine pasta that resembles a small nest) is used.
 Fideo noodles are available in specialty markets and in well-stocked supermarkets.

 - 1 medium onion, finely chopped

 - 2 cups vegetable broth

 - 14- to 16-ounce can fire-roasted diced tomatoes

 - 1 small jalapeño pepper, seeded and minced,

 or one 4-ounce can chopped mild green chiles

 - Salt to taste

 Heat the oil in a soup pot or steep-sided stir-fry pan.
 Add the onion and sauté over medium heat until translucent.
 Add the garlic and bell pepper and continue to sauté until the onion is golden.

-Serve at once, topping each serving with a dollop of sour cream, if desired.
+Serve at once, topping each serving with a dollop of vegan sour cream, if desired.